facs(optional)Permits the current element to reference a facsimile surface or image zone which

 records, bytes, physical components, etc.

-famName(family name) – Contains a family (inherited) name, as opposed to a given, baptismal,
+<famName>Contains a family (inherited) name, as opposed to a given, baptismal, or

 nick name.

-fb(figured bass) – Symbols added to a bass line that indicate harmony.
-Used to improvise
+<fb>Symbols added to a bass line that indicate harmony.
+Used to improvise a

 chordal accompaniment.
 Sometimes called Generalbass, thoroughbass, or basso continuo.